Breeding and Reproduction

 Sow Lifetime Productivity (SLP) refers to the number of quality pigs a sow weans over her lifetime.
 A variety of management approaches from the neonatal stage through first lactation can contribute to SLP.
-This National Hog Farmer Blueprint issue on SLP highlights the importance of several different production stages.
+These articles highlight the importance of several different production stages.

 PigX Podcast Season 1 Episode 11 Overall Sow Longevity with Dr. Mark Wilson

 Swine it Dr. Ken Stalder Implementing Technology and Maximizing Sow Productivity